Scotlands and Bushbury Hill

 Key points

-- Scotlands and Bushbury Hill Big Local partnership transformed a local centre into a thriving community hub, improving interactions between residents on two estates, and increasing access to services and activities.
+- A local centre was transformed into a local centre into a thriving community hub, improving interactions between residents on two estates, and increasing access to services and activities.

 - A strong culture of mutual support and volunteering was developed, and hundreds of volunteers were recruited and trained to deliver and support community-based activities.

-- The partnership worked collaboratively with local agencies and organisations to form a consortium which attracted £3 million of additional funding, resources and support for the area.
+- The partnership worked collaboratively with local agencies and organisations to form a consortium which attracted £3m of additional funding, resources and support for the area.

 About the Big Local area

 The Scotlands and Bushbury Hill Big Local area was two miles north-east of Wolverhampton city centre, where over 8,000 residents (ONS, 2022a) lived across two housing estates.
-Historically, the Scotlands and Bushbury Hill estates were felt to have been two close-knit communities with little mixing between them.
-Although the area included shops, schools, community centres, libraries, religious buildings and GP surgeries, these were not evenly distributed across the area nor accessible to all residents.
+Historically, the Scotlands and Bushbury Hill estates were felt to have been two separate but close-knit communities with little mixing between them.
+Although the area included shops, schools, community centres, libraries, religious buildings and GP surgeries, these were not evenly distributed across the area nor reachable by all residents.

 How the Big Local area approached delivery

 Residents felt that in the past, outside investment in the Scotlands and Bushbury Hill Big Local area hadn’t been led by the community and the benefits hadn’t lasted.
 The partnership wanted Big Local to be different, by building the confidence and capacity of residents to help each other and themselves, developing community-based services and activity, and supporting residents to be active and involved citizens.
-Through resident consultation, they settled on three priorities: to support families to prosper; to create a safe environment and opportunities for children, young people and older residents; and to enable residents to improve their health and wellbeing.
+Their vision was to improve local people’s mental health, economic and social wellbeing, and quality of life.

-The partnership brought in extra capacity and local knowledge to deliver their Big Local plan and meaningfully engage with the communities in the two estates.
-They partnered with Community Action and Training Services (CAATS) and their Locally Trusted Organisation (LTO), the resident-led Bushbury Hill Estate Management Board.
-Big Local funding was used to recruit experienced ‘capacity’ workers for CAATS.
-These local workers trained volunteers, supported residents to develop projects, strengthened the skills and confidence of partnership members, and built the capacity of community groups in the area.
-They helped establish key projects, and to bring over £3 million in funding and in-kind resources into the area.
+The partnership also brought in extra capacity and local knowledge to deliver their Big Local plan.
+Working with Community Action and Training Services (CAATS) and their Locally Trusted Organisation (LTO), the resident-led Bushbury Hill Estate Management Board, they recruited capacity workers.
+With a background in community development, these workers trained volunteers, supported residents to develop projects, strengthened the skills and confidence of partnership members, and built the capacity of community groups.
+They helped establish key projects and brought in over £3m in funding and in-kind resources into the area.

-Throughout the Big Local programme, the Scotlands and Bushbury Hill partnership worked collaboratively with individuals, organisations and agencies to deliver their plan.
-Councillors and individuals from community organisations were partnership members, and early on, the partnership created a consortium of community organisations who collectively attracted funding, resources and services across the wider WV10 postcode area.
-The partnership saw the consortium as part of their legacy.
+Throughout the Big Local programme, the Scotlands and Bushbury Hill partnership worked collaboratively with individuals, organisations, and agencies to deliver their plan.
+Councillors and individuals from community organisations were partnership members, which meant they were well-connected locally, and early on, the partnership created a consortium of community organisations who collectively attracted funding, resources, and services across the wider area.
+This consortium continued to operate after Big Local funding had been spent, becoming a key part of the partnership’s legacy.

-The partnership recognised the importance of community spaces in the area and established a new organisation, Big Local Venture Ltd, to save a local community centre and manage it through a long-term lease from the council.
+The partnership recognised the importance of local community spaces and established a new organisation, Big Local Venture Ltd, to save a community centre and manage it through a long-term lease from the council.
 The space became central to the delivery of their plans.
-Partnership members who volunteered at the hub were known as the “pink ladies” due to their bright pink polo shirts.
+Partnership members who volunteered at the hub were known as the Pink Ladies, due to their bright pink polo shirts.
 They won the Queen’s Award for Voluntary Service in 2021, and the centre’s chair received an MBE the following year.

 A Big Local partnership was a group made up of at least eight people that guided the overall direction of delivery in a Big Local area.